Do I need to apply to Western Oklahoma State College?

-No. LPN's are able to skip up to two semesters of the WOSC Nursing program. **You will need to contact Heather (580.477.7830) with the name of the school you attended before you apply to the Nursing Program.
+No. LPN's are able to skip up to two semesters of the WOSC Nursing program. **You will need to contact Melissa (580.477.7830) with the name of the school you attended before you apply to the Nursing Program.

 What are the days and times for class?